The Hope Project

 Early Learning (18 mos–6 yrs)

 Small Steps Nurturing Center provides early childhood education to economically at-risk children living in the inner-city of Houston, specifically at two schools in the Fifth Ward and Gulfton communities.
-In our eleventh year of partnership with Small Steps, we are proud to share the belief that all students are deserving of art, regardless of their socioeconomic status.
-We serve all students ages 2-6 with creative movement classes.
+In our thirteenth year of partnership with Small Steps, we serve students ages 3-5 with creative movement classes.

 Elementary (pre-K–5th grades)

-Clemente Martinez Elementary School (Houston ISD) is a six-year community partner and serves a predominately Hispanic and African American student body, with 100% from economically disadvantaged homes.
-Each week during the school year, 10 weeks in the fall and 10 in the spring, all students receive an arts class in music, dance, theater or digital arts.
-And on Tuesdays, all students receive our creative emotional intelligence curriculum, where our teacher specialists help students practice self-regulation, impulse control, and problem solving.
+Clemente Martinez Elementary School (Houston ISD) is a seven-year community partner and serves a predominately Hispanic and Black student body, with 98% from economically disadvantaged households.
+All students receive a weekly arts class in music, dance, theater, or digital arts.
+And all students receive our creative emotional intelligence curriculum, where students learn self-regulation, impulse control, and problem solving.

-Looscan Elementary School (Houston ISD) is a first-year community partner and serves a predominately Hispanic student body, with 96% from economically disadvantaged homes.
-Each week, Pre-K and Kindergarten students receive creative movement classes.
+Looscan Elementary School (Houston ISD) is a second-year community partner and serves a predominately Hispanic student body, with 96% from economically disadvantaged households.
+Each week, Pre-K - 2nd grade students receive dance and music classes, and K and 1st grades receive emotional intelligence classes.

-Marshall Middle School (Houston ISD), is in the feeder pattern for Clemente Martinez Elementary students.
-Serving a predominately Hispanic and African American student body with 96% from economically disadvantaged homes, we provide their students ballet, Indian Dance, photography, and sewing/fashion design classes.
-All 6th & 7th grade students receive our Creative Emotional Intelligence classes.
+Marshall Middle School (Houston ISD), is an eight-year partner and in the feeder pattern for Clemente Martinez and Looscan Elementary students.
+Serving a predominantly Hispanic and Black student body with 96% from economically disadvantaged households, we provide their students ballet, Indian dance, photography, and video design classes.
+All 6th, 7th and 8th grade students receive creative emotional intelligence classes.

-With our vision of “Art for All,” we serve two elderly community partners, and often make them multi-generational, inviting our youth community partners to collaborate:
+With our vision of “Art for All,” we serve an elderly community partner, inviting our youth community partners to collaborate in multi-generational arts events and performances:

 Brookdale Senior Living Solutions senior citizen residents participate in a weekly drumming class.